Blog Posts

 5. Maintain Objectivity

-• Avoid personal opinions or assumptions.
+• Avoid personal opinions or subjective assumptions.
+Instead, focus on factual observations.

-• Example: Instead of writing, “Patient is exaggerating pain symptoms,” document, “Patient reports 10/10 pain; no visible signs of distress noted.”
+Instead of writing, “Patient is exaggerating pain symptoms,” document, “Patient reports 10/10 pain; no visible signs of distress noted.”

 In physical therapy (PT), documentation is critical for tracking progress, ensuring appropriate interventions, and communicating with physicians and insurance providers.